yousefelassal/quote-cron/README.md

 > He who talks more is sooner exhausted.

 > Forgiveness is that subtle thread that binds both love and friendship.
 Without forgiveness, you may not even have a child one day.

+> I have friends in overalls whose friendship I would not swap for the favor of the kings of the world.